THE BUYING GUIDE

 · It is durable and the high fat content makes it dirt resistant as well.

-· It has a natural white colour which can be dyed into a variety of colours.
+· It has a natural white color which can be dyed into a variety of colors.

 · It is extremely dense, soft and strong at the same time.

 · The wool fibres are long and have elasticity in them which helps in retaining their shape and bouncing back and consequently the wool rugs retain their pile height.